Paladin1991/Magic/README.md

 due to a script failure or human speech.
 If this happens don't worry,
 run the program again and choose different colors,
 everything will be fine.
 If nothing is resolved,
 you can fix it manually in the configuration scripts.

+## Bugs

+[] For no apparent reason, the program uses only one color in all instances,
+often decaying the background
+colors of the same color as the text.